Summary: There’s a surf photography workshop or course to suit your experience and budget, if you can get to it.

 Surf photography courses are one of the best ways to improve your surf photography.
 Often they will be a better investment than a new camera, lens or water housing.

 There are lots of different surf photography courses and surf photography workshops that you can attend if you’re in the local area.

-I’ve looked into the options and if you’re looking for an in person course o workshop there might be something available for you already.
-Unfortunately I haven’t had a chance to attend any courses or workshops on this list myself, but I do get asked about courses by readers of this site so I’ve done my best to find a variety of options.
+I’ve looked into the options and if you’re looking for an in person course or workshop, there might be something available for you already.
+Unfortunately, I haven’t had a chance to attend any courses or workshops on this list myself, but I do get asked about courses by readers of this site, so I’ve done my best to find a variety of options.

 The nature of waves and swell means that many of the surf photography courses and workshops available don’t have specific dates and locations.
 You might need to track down details for the latest events, but these links should be a good starting point.

 The Learning surf photography online course

 I’ve just launched the online, Learning surf photography course to help you skip a lot of the frustrating trial and error that I went through in my first 10 years of surf photography.

 I’ve been running learningsurfphotography.com since 2012, and I’ve heard from hundreds of people like you with questions about cameras, lenses, housings, and techniques.
 I’ve taken everything I’ve been asked about, and added the most important things I’ve learned myself, and wrapped it up in an easy to use course.